johnsamy7/pytorch-classification-project/README.md

 # Iris Flower Classification with PyTorch

-This project implements a simple neural network using PyTorch to classify Iris flowers into three species.
+This project implements a neural network using PyTorch to classify Iris flowers into three species based on their physical features.

 ## Dataset
 The dataset used is the famous Iris dataset which contains 150 samples with 4 features: